GERD diet: Foods to avoid to reduce acid reflux

 - Reviewed by Lawrence S. Friedman, MD, Contributor; Editorial Advisory Board Member, Harvard Health Publishing

 One of the most effective lifestyle changes you can make to prevent the symptoms of gastroesophageal reflux disease (GERD) is to ensure your diet and eating habits do not trigger symptoms.
+“In fact, dietary change may be all that is necessary in people with infrequent and mild GERD,” says Dr. Lawrence S. Friedman, chair of the Department of Medicine at Harvard-affiliated Newton-Wellesley Hospital and a professor of medicine at Harvard Medical School.
+People with more frequent or severe GERD, he notes, are more likely to also need medications.

-Foods to avoid for GERD
+Foods to avoid if you have GERD

 While people with acid reflux were once instructed to stick to bland foods, that’s no longer the case.
 There are many healthy and delicious foods you can eat if you have GERD, as well as many interesting ways to prepare them.

-- Fatty and fried foods, which linger longer in the stomach, making it more likely that stomach acid leaks back up into the esophagus, causing uncomfortable GERD symptoms.
+- fatty and fried foods, which linger longer in the stomach, making it more likely that stomach acid leaks back up into the esophagus, causing uncomfortable GERD symptoms

-- Spicy foods, citrus, tomato sauces, and vinegar, which may intensify heartburn.
+- spicy foods, citrus, tomato sauces, and vinegar, which may intensify heartburn

 If you eat any of these foods regularly, try eliminating them to see if doing so reduces your reflux.
 Then you can try adding them back one by one.